hashicorp/vagrant/docs/vagrantfile.md

 end
 {% endhighlight %}

+`config.vm.define` is a method which allows you to define a new VM for a multi-VM environment.
+Since this is a huge topic in itself, please read its dedicated documentation page for more details.

 `config.vm.disk_image_format` alerts Vagrant to the prefered virtual disk image file format for use when creating new virtual machines.
 VirtualBox supports many disk formats such as .vdi (VirtualBox's own format), .vmdk (VMWare's disk image format), and .vhd (Microsoft's format).